Antoniossss/4charter/README.md

 * Backend tests cover nicely points calculation.
 Rest of the test code is either missing or tests more framework than actually custom logic.
 Didn want to spend more time on it as well.
 * I couldn't make my mind if I should use everywhere @RequestParam or rather JSON DTOs.
 Ideally both could be supported.
 Especially in case of 2-4 params only
 * I probably did something wrong with springdoc

+* In general, I am fully aware of the *submission checklist* and it is completed about half the way due to lack of more of freetime